Brisbane Tramway Museum

 The Brisbane Tramway Museum is an Australian transport museum that has preserved a collection of trams and trolleybuses most of which operated in Brisbane from 1897 until 1969.
-The museum is located at Ferny Grove.
+The museum is located in Ferny Grove.

 History

 The Brisbane Tramway Museum Society was established in 1968, when it became apparent that the Brisbane City Council was preparing to close Brisbane's tram system.
-In 1972, a site at Ferny Grove was made available and a museum built, opening in June 1980.
+In 1972, a site at Ferny Grove was made available and the museum opened in June 1980.

 Collection

-As at 10 November 2005, the museum has a collection of 25 trams, 24 of which formerly operated on the Brisbane tram network.
+As of 10 November 2005, the museum has a collection of 25 trams, 24 of which formerly operated on the Brisbane tram network.
 The 25th tram in the museum's collection ran in Sydney.
 The museum also has two single-deck Brisbane trolley-buses built on MF2B chassis by Sunbeam of Wolverhampton, England; fleet numbers 1 (of 1951, with a body by Charles Hope of Brisbane) and 34 (of 1960, body by Athol Hedges).
 These are on static display.

 A number of trams in the museum's collection are operated on a short length of demonstration track 250 metres in length.
 The oldest operational tram in the museum's collection is No. 47, a "California Combination" or "Matchbox" tram, built in 1901.
-The newest tram in the collection is No. 554 a "Four Motor" tram built by the Brisbane City Council after the Paddington tram depot fire, and which entered service in 1964.
+The newest tram in the collection is No. 554 a "Four Motor" tram built by the Brisbane City Council after the Paddington tram depot fire, which entered service in 1964.
 Other operational trams include a 10 bench "Toastrack" tram No. 65, a small centre-aisle or "Baby Dreadnought" tram No. 99, No. 341, a "Dropcentre" tram and another "Four Motor" tram No. 429.
-A selection of these trams operate each Sunday afternoon, although operations are curtailed in the event of wet weather.
+A selection of these trams operate each Sunday afternoon with operations curtailed in the event of wet weather.

-The museum's collection of support vehicles are all former Brisbane City Council Tramways Department vehicles and include a tower wagon used for repairing overhead wires, and a Scammell breakdown recovery truck which was formerly used as an artillery towing truck in World War II.
+The museum's collection of support vehicles are all former Brisbane City Council Tramways Department vehicles, including a tower wagon used for repairing overhead wires, and a Scammell breakdown recovery truck which was formerly used as an artillery towing truck in World War II.